zixin96/gltf-webgpu-viewer/README.md

 The Map object holds key-value pairs and remembers the original insertion order of the keys.

 Whenever there is a new gltf file, see the raw gltf json first to see what top-level properties do we need to support, and add them to glTF class.

+localhost/:1

+       Number of entries (3) did not match the number of entries (1) specified in [BindGroupLayout]

+- While validating [BindGroupDescriptor] against [BindGroupLayout]
+- While calling [Device].CreateBindGroup([BindGroupDescriptor]).

+This error is because we didn't use uniform variables in the main() functions